mariannedo/wishlistify/README.md

-#### Wishlistify is a wishlist app for the Shopify e-commerce platform.
+#### Wishlistify is a Ruby on Rails wishlist app for the Shopify e-commerce platform.

 It was built as part of a Back-End Web Development course at General Assembly in New York City.